JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 2.3:

 [Core]
-- Upgraded bundled MCM to version 1.2 (thanks to Pelinor)
+- Updated bundled MCM (thanks to Pelinor)
 - Chargeable Weapons: Improved charging scripts and added a charging indicator to the crosshair
 - Chargeable Weapons: Removed seperate records for chargeable AER14 and Q-35.
 They now use the vanilla records an can have weapon mods
 - Grenade Hotkey: Added optional quick-select hotkeys for Grenade Hotkey categories